 Cons of Sloan’s Lake Neighborhood

-- Price – this is a desirable Denver area
+- Cost of living – this is a desirable Denver area

 Baker (“South Broadway”)